sandeep-krishnamurthy/keras/benchmark/README.md

     $ sh run_tf_backend.sh 8_gpu_config resnet50 False 20 # For 8 GPU Benchmarks
 ```

-The last parameter, 20, in the command is number of epoch.
+The last parameter, 20, in the command is the number of epoch.

 ## How to Run RNN Benchmarks

 #### LSTM-Nietzsche

-You can use the utility shell script to run the RNN benchmark on Nietzsche dataset.
+You can use the utility shell script to run the RNN benchmark on the Nietzsche dataset.

 For MXNet backend benchmarks:
 ```